Privacy

 Any information you provide to us will either be emailed directly to us or may be stored on a secure server located within the EU/EEA.
 We use a trusted third party website and hosting provider (Sanity.io and Netlify) to facilitate the running and management of this website.
 Sanity.io and Netlify meet high data protection and security standards and are bound by contract to keep any information they process on our behalf confidential.
 Any data that may be collected through this website that Sanity.io and Netlify process, is kept secure and only processed in the manner we instruct them to.
 Sanity.io and Netlify cannot access, provide, rectify or delete any data that they store on our behalf without permission.

 We do not rent, sell or share personal information about you with other people or non-affiliated companies.
-However if you sign up to our mailing list then you agree that your data will be stored with Mailjet and in accordance with their terms and conditions, privacy policy etc.
+However if you sign up to our mailing list then you agree that your data will be stored with Resend and in accordance with their terms and conditions, privacy policy etc.

 We will use all reasonable efforts to ensure that your personal data is not disclosed to regional/national institutions and authorities, unless required by law or other regulations.